 As the one year anniversary of the attack neared my post-traumatic stress disorder was triggered as my husband was watching countless media specials about that day.
 Thus began my journey to find healing and I think as of now I have tried almost everything that any expert has recommended.
 As I have told my many therapists, I would run naked through a chicken coop if they told me it would make me feel better!

-I share my story now with you as I have found myself in a healing crisis once again.
-This summer, July 14th 2016 to be exact, I happened to catch a clip of the evening news while I was making dinner.
+I found myself in a healing crisis once again in the summer of 2016.
+On July 14th 2016, I happened to catch a clip of the evening news while I was making dinner.
 It was the day a young man drove a van carelessly through a Bastille Day celebration in Nice, France killing many innocent people.
-What I heard was a survivor recounting his moments during the attack and the survivors guilt he felt.
+What I heard was a survivor recounting his moments during the attack and the survivors guilt he then felt.
 Immediately I felt my face go flush and my heart pounding.
 That night I woke up in a complete panic attack, my husband cradling me like a baby.
 Soon all my fears were back only now basic daily functions became difficult.
 First driving and going to restaurants with my family and soon eating and sleeping became impossible.
 The constant anxiety and insomnia was crippling me.
 I began to feel unsafe in my own skin.
 On August 3rd 2016 I voluntarily checked myself into a psychiatric hospital.